 - It is the student's responsibility to maintain backup copies of disks and assignments and to complete the work in the time available.
 Students are strongly encouraged to utilize their public server space provided by Auburn University as one of their back-up options.
 However, this should not be the only option used by students.
-Floppy disks, zip disks, and multiple copies of files should also be used to guard against data loss.
+Flash/thumb drives, multiple copies of files, and "cloud storage" such as dropbox/google docs should also be used to guard against data loss.
 Failure to submit assignments due to data loss is not an acceptable excuse. - Students are strongly encouraged to make regular time in their schedules for the completion of computer-based projects.
 Typically more time is needed than is available in the class meeting schedule for the successful completion of these projects. - The instructor may request to see a student's disk and backup copies of electronic files at any time during the semester in order to assess progress.